STAMP-project/dspot/README-developers.md

 dspot.amplifyTest(String fulQualifiedName, List<String> testCasesName); // will amplify test cases that have their name in testCasesName in the test class fulQualifiedName dspot.amplifyAllTests(); // will amplify all test in the test suite.
 ```

+## Using DSpot-web

+## Directories

+Projects being analysed by the DSpot Web UI are cloned and analysed in a dedicated directory, which can be configured in section `work_dir` of the main configuration file of the application: `d_spot_web.conf`.

+In this directory each directory is a project, with all required files and information for the project stored inside.
+A typical architecture looks as follows:

+* `work_dir`
+  - `project_a`
+    - `src` is the git extract (clone) of the repository.
+    - `output` is the hierarchy generated during the dspot execution.
+    - `results.zip` is the compressed file of the results.
+    - `logs` contains the logs of all major actions:
+      - `dspot.log` is the log of the dspot execution.
+      - `git_clone.log` is the log of the `git clone` command.
+      - `git_pull.log` is the log of the last `git pull` command, if relevant.

+Please refer to [the dedicated README](dspot-web/v2/README.md) for information about how to install, configure, start and stop the application.

 ## Contributing